fleetdm/fleet/tools/release/README.md

 # Do QA until ready to release

 # - QA is passed on all teams and ready for release
-# - Merge changelog and versions update PR into main
+# - Merge changelog and versions update PR into RC branch and main
-# - git pull main locally with the changelog as the latest commit
+# - git pull RC branch locally with the changelog as the latest commit

 # Tag minor
 ./tools/release/publish_release.sh -mg